kngcl/secretmessage/readme.md

 # Isomorphic

-The projects is all about developing an app that checks ​two strings s and t, to determine if they are isomorphic.
-Two strings are isomorphic if the characters in s can be replaced to get t.
+The projects is all about Implementing the classic method for composing secret messages called a square code.

 ## App